build-on-aws/content/posts/zero-dataloss-dr-using-rds/index.md

 ## Architecting for Near Zero Data Loss

-The purpose of this article is architecting for ZDLDR, but we can reduce the likelihood of data loss for those Engines that do not support a logical synchronous or semi-synchronous replica or run on Amazon Aurora.
-Using a Multi AZ with one standby replica.
-This would create a defence against disaster with the Multi AZ SAN copy being used in the majority of DR scenarios.
-The replica would exist to support edge case disk corruption with the acceptance it will run ASYNC so could lag behind, but even so it would provide extra recoverability options and also potentially provide the opportunity to off load reporting if used as a read replica.
-Databases using this setup would have the protection of 3 AZ's providing further protection against disaster.
-This is similar to semi-synchronous replication supported by RDS MySQL and RDS Postgres but you have then benefit of both types of DR SAN and DB replication supporting your HA.
-Though the SAN replicated site won't protect against disk corruption it could be used to reinstate data that is not corrupt into the DB replicated database using database native export tools.
+The purpose of this article is architecting for ZDLDR, but we can reduce the likelihood of data loss for those engines that do not support a logical synchronous or semi-synchronous replica or run on Amazon Aurora.
+Using a Multi AZ with one standby replica would create a defence against disaster with the Multi AZ SAN copy being used in the majority of DR scenarios.
+The replica would exist to support edge case disk corruption with the acceptance it will run ASYNC, so could lag behind.
+Even so, it would provide extra recoverability options and also potentially provide the opportunity to offload reporting if used as a read replica.
+Databases using this setup would have the protection of 3 AZs, providing further protection against disaster.
+This is similar to semi-synchronous replication supported by RDS MySQL and RDS Postgres, but you have the benefit of both types of DR SAN and DB replication supporting your HA.
+Though the SAN replicated site won't protect against disk corruption, it could be used to reinstate data that is not corrupt into the DB replicated database using database native export tools.

 ![3 way AZ RDS Replication](images/pic14_3_way_az.jpg "Figure 9.
 3 way AZ RDS Replication")

 ## Summary

-Architecting for Zero Data Loss is certainly a possibility utilising Amazon RDS, due to edge case disk corruption only logical synchronous replicas, semi-synchronous replicas or Amazon Aurora can be considered to cater for this.
+Architecting for Zero Data Loss is certainly a possibility utilising Amazon RDS, due to edge case disk corruption only logical synchronous replicas, semi-synchronous replicas, or Amazon Aurora can be considered to cater for this.
 The cloud enabled enterprise class database giants that are Oracle and SQL Server both support this using one extra DR Site.
-RDS MySQL and RDS Postgres also support ZDLDR under most circumstances but requires 2 replica DR Sites.
-But what truly stands out is the hybrid cloud native offering from Amazon Aurora which is out of the box ready to support zero data loss disaster recovery from day 0 across 3 sites.
-If a ZDLDR solution can't be used then we can achieve a near ZDLDR solution utilising Multi AZ replication with an additional replica across all 3 AZs.
+RDS MySQL and RDS Postgres also support ZDLDR under most circumstances, but they require 2 replica DR Sites.
+But what truly stands out is the hybrid cloud native offering from Amazon Aurora, which is out of the box ready to support zero data loss disaster recovery from day 0 across 3 sites.
+If a ZDLDR solution can't be used, then we can achieve a near ZDLDR solution utilising Multi AZ replication with an additional replica across all 3 AZs.

 ## Further Reading and References